pmq20/node-packer/node/CONTRIBUTING.md

 more tests fail.

-If you want to run the linter without running tests, use `make lint`/`vcbuild jslint`.
-At this time, only JavaScript linting is available on Windows. `make lint` on POSIX will run both JavaScript linting and C++ linting.
+If you want to run the linter without running tests, use `make lint`/`vcbuild lint`.
+It will run both JavaScript linting and C++ linting.

 If you are updating tests and just want to run a single test to check it, you